Pylons/pyramid/docs/index.rst

 See :ref:`firstapp_chapter` for a full explanation of how this application works.
-Read the :ref:`html_narrative_documentation` to understand how :app:`Pyramid` is designed to scale from simple beginnings like this to the largest of web applications.
+Read the :ref:`html_narrative_documentation` to understand how :app:`Pyramid` is designed to scale from simple applications like this to very large web applications.

 Front Matter
 ============